jacobroos87/headroom-studios/README.md

 * Login to Github and select the project repository.
 * Click on the Gitpod dropdown and download the files as a ZIP.
 * Ensure that Git software is installed locally.
-* Expand the ZIP file and double click the index.html file
+* Expand the ZIP file and double click the index.html file.

 The project can also be cloned within the terminal using git clone.
 For more information on using git clone you can click [HERE](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)